2026 Lenten Mission

 Lent is a liturgical season of penance and penance is all about conversion.
 During Lent, we beg God for the grace to turn the whole of our lives back to him and our Lenten observances exist to dispose us to this grace of conversion.
 The Lenten Mission, with its focus on prayer and the call to conversion, can help bring our Lenten season to life.

 Each night, the doors will open at 6:30PM for a time of worship with devotional music.
 Confessions will also be available from 6:30-7:00PM.
 The mission talk and Q&A will last about an hour, before we conclude each night with a brief time in Eucharistic adoration.
-This time of prayer will gradually expand with each night, from ten to twenty to thirty minutes of guided and silent prayer time.

 Well, not really.
 But, there’s no reason why you can’t get dinner with your friends beforehand or drinks afterwards.
-Plus, we will have a reception on the final night of the Mission, Feb.
-12, immediately following adoration.
+Plus, we will have a reception on the final night of the Mission, March 10, immediately following adoration.

 Nope.
 But you will get more out of it if you can.
 I’d encourage every single parishioner to attend at least one of the nights.
 If you can make more than one, that’s great.